Megatokio/PicoTerminal/README.md

 ### Audio options
 Audio can be none, a buzzer, PWM or I2S.
 The terminal just plays a beep for char(7).
-This is configurable in the boars.h file.
+This is configurable in the boards header file.

 ### Terminal settings, setup screen
 You can press ctrl-alt-delete (or backspace) to enter the configurartion screen.
 This allows you to change the following options: